-What is the daily time record (DTR), what are the different types of DTR, and how can this affect your payroll and overall operations?
+What is the daily time record or DTR meaning in work, what are the different types of DTR, and how can this affect your payroll and overall operations?

 DTR meaning in work